-Council's Local Laws Team is made up of three Local Laws Officers (LLO) that undertake most of the day-to-day customer requests.
-There is also a Coordinator (LLC) and a full time Administrative Support Officer (LLAO).
+Council's Local Laws Team is made up of a Coordinator (LLC), Senior Local Laws and Prosecution Officer (SLLPO), Local Laws Officers (LLO) and Administrative Support Officer (LLAO).
 The Officers are responsible for all Local Laws functions including fire prevention, littering, stock issues, traffic/parking management, footpath trading/dining as well as animal management.
 Council's objective is to ensure that all Officers involved in animal management have the knowledge and skills necessary to proactively, consistently and professionally carry out their work.